indiesoftby/defold-liveupdate-reszip/README.md

 1. The `liveupdate_reszip.reszip` module that loads, extracts and stores the missing resources.
 2. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.

+The project uses [Miniz](https://github.com/richgel999/miniz), a data compression library.
+Take into account that it increases your release build size on 20KB.

 # WORK IN PROGRESS

 [**Online demo 🐲**](https://indiesoftby.github.io/defold-liveupdate-reszip/latest/index.html)